 There are lots of ways to find jobs, with the first one being the University's My Advantage page.
 Here you can create your own profile and tailor searches to suit your own interests.
 You can also use it to book onto a workshop or arrange a meeting with Chris Manley should you want to discuss ideas and options.

 Chris is the Senior Career Consultant linked with PAIS and he offers one-to-one careers appointments in the department and workshops designed specifically for PAIS students.
-He is part of the Student Careers and Skills team, who offer a range of events and workshops designed for all students, regardless of what stage you are at in your career thinking, how mainstream or unusual your ideas may be, and at what stage you are in your academic journey.
-The Student Careers & Skills pages provide more details.
+He is part of the Student Opportunity team, who offer a range of events and workshops designed for all students, regardless of what stage you are at in your career thinking, how mainstream or unusual your ideas may be, and at what stage you are in your academic journey.
+The Student Opportunity pages provide more details.

 Remember, once you graduate you become part of Warwick Alumni, of which PAIS graduates consistently secure graduate and professional level jobs soon after graduation.
 If data speaks louder for you, check out our official alumni employment statistics reported to the UK government each year.

 Further advice and guidance

 Chris Manley, Senior Careers Consultant for PAIS (Drop In every Wednesday in term-time, 12.30pm-1.30pm, Social Scicences Careers office, opposite the Social Science Cafe.
 Or book a meeting through My Advantage).

 Dr. Justin Greaves, PAIS Director of Student Experience and Progression (undergraduate)